getyourguide/db-rocket/README.md

 %pip install /dbfs/temp/your_folder/your-package0.0.1-py3-none-any.whl  --force-reinstall --no-deps
 ```

-To keep tracking any file changes add the parameter `--enable-watch=True` to the trigger command.
+To really go fast enable the watch flag to react at every change in the repository: **--enable-watch=True**

 ## Troubleshooting